Future Outlook

 2. Market development and cooperation

 The industry could expand its market development efforts by understanding consumer preferences to bridge the cultural gap.
 Creating products that appeal to Western tastes and establishing a national marketing board could help build brand recognition.
-Moreover, diversifying the potential markets into for example biostimulants, pet food and animal feed can further drive demand and market growth.
+Moreover, diversifying the potential markets into, for example, biostimulants, pet food and animal feed can further drive demand and market growth.

 3. Leveraging existing infrastructure and workforce